themindfulcoder/homebase/content/post/learning-python-part-1.md

 123
 ```

->Note: type casting float to int will round down
+>Note: type casting float to int will only keep the whole number before the decimals.

-Be careful when casting types, you can cause your python script to break like in this example which complains that the `string` weight is not an `integer`
+Be careful when casting types, you can cause your script to break like in this example which complains that the `string` weight is not an `integer`

 ``` python
 weight = "50.5"